Award applications

 Applications should include:

-Spencer Smith-White Travel Award
+Spencer Smith-White Conference Award

-Spencer ‘Spinny’ Smith-White was a founding member of the Genetics Society of AustralAsia.
-Spinny was a Professor of Genetics at School of Biological Sciences at Sydney University.
+Professor Spencer ‘Spinny’ Smith-White was a founding member of the Genetics Society of AustralAsia.
+Spinny was a Professor of Genetics at the School of Biological Sciences at Sydney University.
 His work was in the field of cytogenetics.
 Spinny was a strong supporter of the Society and student participation in it.

 The rules of the award are as follows:

-- The Prize is awarded annually
+1. The Award is awarded annually

-- The GSA Committee will serve as the adjudication panel that awards the prize
+2. The GSA Committee will serve as the adjudication panel that awards the prize

-- The applicant must be a current financial member of GSA when the application is lodged
+3. The applicant must be a current financial member of GSA when the application is lodged

-- The applicant must be a currently enrolled PhD candidate at the time of the GSA conference for which the application is lodged
+4. The applicant must be a currently enrolled PhD candidate at the time of the GSA conference for which the application is lodged

-- Applicants must present their work at the GSA conference in the year that they apply.
+5. Applicants must present their work at the GSA conference in the year that they apply.
 Both oral and poster presentations are acceptable.
 The presentation must substantially consist of the student’s own work and the contribution of others must be clearly acknowledged.

 The award consists of:

-- a certificate
+• a certificate

-- the opportunity to present a talk or poster at the conference
+• the opportunity to present a talk or poster at the conference

 Self-nominations and nominations on behalf of others are both permitted and will be considered equally.